ShivSubedi/practice_git/README.md

 # practice_git
-This is my practive git repo
+This is my practice git repo